Getting the best from your horse by relieving pain, preventing injury, maximising movement, performance and health.

 Is my horse covered for osteopathic treatment on my animal insurance?

-Yes, the majority of insurance companies are happy for an animal insured with them, to receive osteopathic treatment from a registered osteopath holding valid insurance, provided that the treating vet recommends the treatment and refers the case.
+Yes.
+The majority of insurance companies are happy for an animal insured with them to receive osteopathic treatment from a registered osteopath holding valid insurance, provided that the treating vet recommends the treatment and refers the case.
 (Do check with your insurer prior to treatment if you wish to make a claim).

 Why are some vet’s against getting my horse’s back treated?

-Some Veterinary surgeons are sceptical about back treatments for animals because there are so many so-called “back persons” treating horses who have no formal qualifications.
-These people can actually be a danger to their patients, which is why it is essential you check the therapist treating your horse is fully qualified and insured.
+Some veterinary surgeons are sceptical about back treatments for animals because there are so many so-called “back persons” treating horses who have no formal qualifications.
+These people can be a danger to their patients, which is why it is essential you check the therapist treating your horse is fully qualified and insured.

 How do I know if a therapist is qualified or insured?

 An Osteopath trains over a period of 4 years, plus an extra year for post-graduate training in Animal Osteopathy.
 It is also a legal requirement for a practitioner to be fully insured to call themselves a Human/Animal Osteopath.
 Ask the therapist to provide you with the name and telephone number of the college they qualified from, and details of their insurance company.
 A legitimate and qualified animal osteopath will be happy to provide all these details, like we are at East Sussex Osteopaths.
-So don’t put yourself or your animal in danger, just ask!
+Don’t put yourself or your animal in danger, just ask!

 What can equine osteopathy treat?

 Osteopathy isn’t just about treating bad backs in horses.
 It has proved to be particularly useful in helping to improve the following: